-The Marketors’ Trust was set up in 1976 by Reginald Bowden, our Founder Master, and other founding fathers.
+The Marketors’ Trust is a charity.
+It was set up in 1976 by Reginald Bowden, the Founder Master of the Marketors’ Company, and other founding fathers.
 Its objectives have remained unchanged since its creation.

 What is the purpose of the Marketors’ Trust?

 The Trust historically has had four core objectives: